 12,000 from the tribe of Benjamin sealed.

 The first and last-named tribes, Judah and Benjamin, also Simeon and part of Levi, survive to the present day.
 They are the Jews, a collective term derived from the name of the territory, Judah or Judaea.
 They descend from the people who lived in the kingdom of Judah before the Babylonian Exile, i.e. before 586 BC.
 After the Exile some of them returned to the land; some remained in Babylonia and subsequently spread to other parts of the Near East, where they retained their identity (Esther 3:8, I Pet 1:1).
-After the first and second revolts against the Romans, those in Judaea were nearly all exiled.
-Although some today can reasonably claim to descend from the tribe of Levi, genealogies going back to specific tribes are now lost.
-It is remarkable that the Jews retain their identity at all, considering the persecution they have suffered.Over the past 100 years many have migrated and settled in the land.
+After the first and second revolts against the Romans, those in Judaea were all exiled.
+Although some today can reasonably claim to descend from the tribe of Levi, genealogies going back to specific tribes are now lost, but it is remarkable that the Jews retain their identity at all, in view of the persecution they have suffered.Over the past 100 years many have migrated and settled in the land.
 Nonetheless, more Jews still live in other parts of the world – chiefly the United States – than in Palestine itself.

 ‘Israel’ in the prophecies can refer either to the whole nation of Israel (even Judah where Judah is seen as representing Israel as a whole) or to the northern kingdom of Israel distinct from the southern kingdom; usually the context makes clear which.
 In Ezekiel’s vision of the valley of dry bones, about 150 years after the Assyrian deportation of the northern tribes and 11 years into the Babylonian deportation of the southern tribes, God said, “These bones are the whole house of Israel.”
 He promised that he would raise the whole nation from their graves and place them in their own land.
 ‘Judah and the children of Israel associated with him’ would be re-united with ‘Joseph and all the house of Israel associated with him’.
 They would no longer be estranged, but one king would be king over both.